 Actuarial graduate programmes offer tailor-made routes into the profession for capable graduates.
-Felix Currell is currently undertaking a graduate programme at Punter Southall, he discusses the opportunities available, their benefits and offers advice on when and how to apply.
+Felix Currell is currently undertaking a graduate programme at XPS Pensions Group, he discusses the opportunities available, their benefits and offers advice on when and how to apply.

 Types of opportunities available

 Actuaries are being employed in many different areas and disciplines, offering wide opportunities for those entering the profession.
 Graduate possibilities are particularly strong in: